markpickering1/diversity_resilience_analysis/diversity_resilience_analysis/resilience_analysis/README.md

 0_main/          - Contains scripts and functions that are called upon initialisation of other scripts to create the program environment and harmonise the plotting

-1_create_df/     -  Contains scripts that extract, reformat & harmonise the input data (downloaded via /resilience_data_collection) in order to be combined into a single coherent dataframe
+1_create_df/     -  Contains scripts that extract, reformat & harmonise the input data (downloaded via /resilience_data_collection) in order to be combined into a single coherent dataframe.
+                 -  In order for the user to jump straight to running the analysis and plots, an example final output of these scripts is placed in: resilience_data_collection/data_processing/version_1/4_selections/df_all.RData

 2_analysis/      - Contains scripts that create the random forest diversity-resilience models